-RBFB Receive Buffer Full Channel B RBFA Receive Buffer Full Channel A
+RBFB Receive Buffer Full Channel B

+RBFA Receive Buffer Full Channel A

 If a receive buffer size is defined in registers RMBSL/RMBSH and during reception the end of the receive buffer is reached this interrupt is generated indicating that the receive buffer is full.
-If the external DMA controller supports length protection for receive buffers itself this interrupt is obsolete.
-In that case, the receive buffer length check can be disabled by setting bit RMBSH:DRMBS to '1'.
+The corresponding DMA channel suspends the write transfers to memory until a new buffer is allocated and resumes the reception.

-RDTEB Receive DMA Transfer End Channel B RDTEA Receive DMA Transfer End Channel A
+RDTEB Receive DMA Transfer End Channel B

+RDTEA Receive DMA Transfer End Channel A